 The Seongpanak trail is insanely popular, and during our hike it felt too crowded.
 It is the longest trail at 9.6 km, but it is also much more gentle than the previous one.

-The Jindalrae shelter is 7.1 km past the entrance point.
+The Azalea field is 7.3 km past the entrance point.
 You need to pass the shelter before 1pm in the summer, and noon in the winter.

 Tips for hiking Hallasan

-- You can go up with one trail and get down with the other as they are connected at the top.
-We went up with the Seongpanak trail, and went down with the Gwaneumsa trail.
+- You can use one trail to go up and get down through the other one, as both are connected at the summit.

 - Bring your food and water, there’s no shop on the trails and places to get water are limited.